Star Wars: Another Longshot

 The Hagen Sector

 While some planets within the sector have been populated for millennia, the sector was not declared so as a whole until it was logged 130 years ago with the New Republic Astrological Guild by Captain Hagen of the freighter Smokey.
 Naming the Sector after himself, he returned to the Hagen Sector to further explore the planets and systems there-in.
-Astrologically close to the southern end of the Corellian Run, but still quite a ways off the mapped paths of the galaxy, it wasn’t until 98 ABY before other galactic powers took interest in the Sector.
+Astrologically it is close to the northern end of the Hydian Way, but it is still quite a ways off the mapped paths of the galaxy.
+It wasn’t until 98 ABY before other galactic powers took interest in the Sector.
 The Galactic Federation of Free Alliances eventually made offers of trade with the planets within the sector, and the Jedi Order sent a group of Masters and several Knights to the sector to search for Force Sensitive beings and research the Sector’s Force Traditions and history.

-Several of Darth Krayt’s Sith Lords have also been seen in the Hagen Sector, presumably to keep the Moff on edge and to remind him of his obligations to the throne.
+Several members of Darth Krayt’s Sith have also been seen in the Hagen Sector, presumably to keep the Moff on edge and to remind him of his obligations to the throne.